 TITAN Bulgaria embarked on a four-year plan to preserve the heritage and natural environment at its Zlatna Panega quarry.
-The plan has been included in the Cement Sustainability Initiative’s (CSI) Biodiversity Management Plan (BMP) guidance.
+The plan has been included in the Cement Sustainability Initiative’s (CSI) Biodiversity Management Plan (BMP) guidance, published in 2014.
+Today the document has been superseded by the GCCA Guidelines.

 Initiated in 2014, the Biodiversity Plan aims to safeguard the Zlatna Panega quarry’s natural environment through the relocation of protected species of flora.
 It reflects TITAN Bulgaria’s efforts to preserve plant and animal life in the areas where it works.